 Support for families and carers

 This remains a worrying time for patients and their families.
-We have increased the availability of additional means of communication for sites where visiting has to be suspended, and have also increased communication generally during this challenging time.
-We have reintroduced face-to-face advocacy for patients and our social work service remains dedicated to supporting families and patients in achieving clear lines of communication.
+We have increased the availability of additional means of communication for sites whilst visiting is affected, and have also increased communication generally during this challenging time.
+Remote advocacy for patients is available where we are unable to offer face-to-face contact, and all our staff remain dedicated to supporting families in achieving clear lines of communication.

 What happens if patients present with symptoms?

-We have seen improved access to testing for patients and staff and all of our sites now have access to Covid-19 PCR swab tests for current infection.
+We have access to testing for patients and staff.
 This allows us to get rapid results for suspected cases and to monitor outbreaks on wards and across sites.
 This means we can reduce cases and, where possible, keep restrictive protocols such as isolation focused on Covid-19 cases, whilst protecting those not infected.